Flu season is here: are you ready?

 |0

-This work, Flu season is here: are you ready?
-[Image 2 of 2], by A1C Melody Bordeaux, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Flu season is here: are you ready?, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT